Hearthstone not Responding: Repair it With These 7 Fixes

-- Now navigate to Virus & threat protection settings.
+- Navigate to Virus & threat protection settings.

 - Select Add or remove exclusions.

-- Press Windows Key + R and enter %localappdata%.
-Now press Enter or click OK.
+- Press Windows Key + R, type %localappdata%, and press Enter.

 - Start the game now and see if the stuttering issues persist.

-- When you enter BIOS you need to locate Switchable graphics and turn it off.
+- Locate the Switchable graphics and turn them off.

-We have to mention that this solution only works if you have both integrated and dedicated graphics card.
+Note: This solution only works if you have both integrated and dedicated graphics cards.

 - Click the network icon on your Taskbar and select your network.